 - Assessment, which would focus on the specific issue that has been raised, but may also involve gaining more background information via formal testing.
-Referrals for Specialist Teacher or Educational Psychologist (EP) may be made to the Sheila Ferrari Dyslexia Centre (SFDC).
-Avon House names the SFDC for pupils requiring specialist teacher assessment.
-Additional referrals may be made to Dr Claire Zabell, Chartered Educational Psychologist, for pupils who require an EP assessment; to Mrs Claire Crivon, our Speech and Language Therapist; Quality Independence, Occupational Therapist services or to the onsite school counsellor (Mrs Nutan Ramasamy) for children who require help with their emotional wellbeing.
+In school assessment may include a speech and/or language assessment and/or a screening test for specific learning difficulties.
+For specialist assessments, referrals to specialist professionals can be made.
+Avon House names the SFDC for pupils requiring specialist teacher assessment including referrals to Dr Claire Zabell, Chartered Educational Psychologist, for pupils who require an EP assessment.
+Other specialist professionals who may be referred to are Mrs Claire Crivon, our Speech and Language Therapist; Quality Independence, Occupational Therapist services or to the onsite school counsellor (Mrs Nutan Ramasamy), for children who require help with their emotional wellbeing.
 These services incur an additional cost which is normally met by the parent.
 The times of these lessons/sessions are arranged to fit the needs of the child. - Registering these children on the Avon House SEND register.
 The child's special education need will be recorded under these broad categories: - 1.
 Communication and interaction - 2.
 Cognition and learning - 3.
 Social, mental and emotional health - 4.
 Sensory and/or physical needs - Giving children additional small group support delivered by the learning support teachers. - Issuing children with an Individual Outcome Plan to provide personalised targets for the child updated termly. - Exam access arrangements will be made if standardised scores on specialist reports indicate it is necessary in line with JCQ regulations.
-These are printed in red on the IOP form and recorded on the school's provision mapping.
+These are indicated on the IOP form and recorded on the school's provision mapping.

-- In exceptional cases where the pupil has severe or very complex needs, a statutory assessment will be sought from the Local Educational Authority (LEA).
+- •In exceptional cases where the pupils has severe or very complex needs, a statutory assessment will be sought from the Local Educational Authority (LEA).
 This may lead to an Education, Health and Care Plan.
 Teachers and parents will be kept informed throughout the process. - Bringing pupils' needs to the weekly staff briefing and raised under 'pupil concerns'. - The involvement of the pupil at an early stage with parental permission so that he/she can be reassured about what is happening and can be involved in the target setting process.